 Now that there are a variety of ways to tune into History via the web, it’s even easier to take the plunge and cut the cord.
-Read on to find out everything you need to know about how to watch History Channel without cable.
+If you want to watch hit History Channel shows like Vikings live while saving money, read on..
+Below, we’ve covered everything you need to know about how to watch the History Channel without cable.

 Top “Skinny Bundles” That Have History Channel

 So-called “skinny bundles” – internet-based subscription services that offer low-cost access to cable TV channels – are the best place to begin your cord-cutting quest.